Extending Healthy Human Lifespan For All

-Global population is rapidly aging as fertility declines and life expectancy increases.
-According to the United Nations Population Prospects, in 2015, 12% of the global population were aged 60 or over and by 2050, 22% of the global population is projected to be aged 60 or over.
-This is anticipated to grow in the decades following and by 2100, old people will constitute about one-third of the global population.
+The global population is rapidly aging as fertility declines and life expectancy increases.
+According to the United Nations Population Prospects, in 2015, 12% of the global population were age 60 or over, and by 2050, 22% of the global population is projected to be age 60 or over.
+This is anticipated to grow in the following decades, and by 2100, old people will constitute about one-third of the global population.

-With an increasingly aging population comes an increased incidence of age-related disease and ill health.
-The increasing burden of age-related diseases places an unbearable load on the system of healthcare.
-The imbalance between a productive workforce and people who become dependent because of age-related disability represents a major challenge for the global economy.
+With an increasingly older population comes an increased incidence of age-related disease and ill health.
+The increasing burden of age-related diseases places an unbearable load on healthcare systems.
+This creates a growing imbalance between the working population and people who can no longer work due to age-related disabilities, thus representing a major challenge for the global economy.

 MAINTAINING PUBLIC DIALOGUE ABOUT HEALTHY LIFE EXTENSION

-While we live in an era of universal access to information, there is a lack of information available to the public about the processes of aging and the progress in preventing and postponing age-related diseases through emerging medical technologies.
+One large part of our mission is to offer the public information about the processes of aging and the progress in preventing and postponing age-related diseases through emerging medical technologies.

 The LEAF team organizes educational events, takes part in different public and scientific conferences, and actively engages with the public on social media in order to help disseminate this crucial information.
-We initiate public dialogue aimed at regulatory improvement in the fields related to rejuvenation biotechnology.
+We initiate public dialogue aimed at improving regulations related to rejuvenation biotechnology.